 Meet Hey Jane: modern, virtual abortion care

 Misoprostol should only be taken when prescribed by a medical provider.
-To buy misoprostol online, use a professional telehealth abortion provider.
+To buy misoprostol online, use a professional telehealth abortion provider like Hey Jane.
 This will ensure your process is safe and effectively ends your pregnancy.
 You can also meet with an abortion provider in a clinic where they can administer the medications during the visit or give them to you to take at home.

 How to get an abortion at home

 Laws around abortion telehealth services change frequently and differ state to state.
-To find options available to you, check here
+You can learn more about state-by-state options, including cost, on our state guide pages.

-Hey Jane provides telehealth medication abortion sevices and abortion pills online for adults that are less than 10 weeks along in their pregnancy.
-Check that you are eligible for services here and speak with one of our licensed medical providers.
-If approved, we’ll send your medications to the address of your choice (as long it’s in one of the states where we’re operating) to you in an unmarked box to protect your privacy.
+Hey Jane provides telehealth medication abortion services and abortion pills online for people who are up to 10 weeks pregnant.
+Check that you are eligible for services here and begin our online intake 24/7 to speak with one of our licensed medical providers within 1 business day.
+If approved, we’ll send your medications to the address of your choice (as long it’s in one of the states where we’re operating) in an unmarked box to protect your privacy.
 They should arrive on your doorstep in about 1 to 5 days.

 Why Hey Jane cares